dbohdan/pago/README.md

 EOF
 ```

-When you `show` or `clip` a TOML entry without specifying a key, pago will use a default key.
+When you `show` or `clip` a TOML entry without specifying a key, pago will use its default key.
-The default key is `password`.
+If the default key for the entry is not set, the default key is `password`.
-You can specify a different default key by adding a key `default` to the TOML entry.
+You can set a different default key by adding the key `default`.

 ```shell
 pago add -m services/my-api-custom-default <<EOF